Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based Approach: Methods: a parallel stiffness and preload design framework

 An electric motor is feasible for a particular actuation task if the load torque and speed are within the operational region of the motor speed and torque plane.
 Springs in parallel with a motor influence feasibility by modifying motor torque, but they do not affect motor velocity.
 Parallel springs that minimize RMS motor torque or energy losses guarantee an overall torque reduction; however, they may increase torque in speed regions that would make the motor infeasible.
 Thus, our optimization problem can include inequality constraints to guarantee motor feasibility, \eg,

 The inequality (\ref{eq:peakTorque}) indicates that the peak motor torque must be lower than $\tau_\text{max}$, a known value of maximum motor torque that is typically limited by the maximum current provided by the motor driver.
-The inequality (\ref{eq:MotorVelocityConstraint}) refers to the torque-speed relationship of electric motors (if the motor torque is less than the rated continuous torque) -- feasible motor torque decreases linearly as motor speed increases \cite{hollerbach_comparative_1992}.
+The inequality (\ref{eq:MotorVelocityConstraint}) refers to the torque-speed relationship of electric motors (feasible motor torque decreases linearly as motor speed increases \cite{hollerbach_comparative_1992}).
 In these inequalities, the optimization variable appears by expressing motor torque on the left-hand side as the affine function (\ref{eq:TorqueAffine}).
 Thus, we lump (\ref{eq:peakTorque}) and (\ref{eq:MotorVelocityConstraint}) together using the inequality

 where $\bs{M}$ and $\bs{p}$ are optimization parameters that depend on the power supply voltage and motor characteristics (\eg, torque constant).
 The symbol $\preccurlyeq$ denotes element-wise inequality.
 Our previous work \cite{guo_convex_2022} defines $\bs{M}$ and $\bs{p}$ in detail.